-During the FPTC and at trial and before closing argument, the Court will meet with the parties to settle the instructions.
+During the FPTC and at trial and before closing argument, the court will meet with the parties to settle the instructions.
 At that time, the parties will have an opportunity to make an oral record concerning their objections.

-6. Joint Verdict Forms (Jury Trial Only)
+5. Joint Verdict Forms (Jury Trial Only)

-The parties shall make every effort to agree on a general verdict form before submitting proposals to the Court, and shall file a proposed joint general verdict form fourteen (14) days before the FPTC.
+The parties shall make every effort to agree on a general verdict form before submitting proposals to the court, and shall file a proposed joint general verdict form fourteen (14) days before the FPTC.
 If the parties are unable to agree on a verdict form, the parties shall file one document titled "Competing Verdict Forms" which shall include: (i) the parties' respective proposed verdict form; (ii) a "redline" of any disputed language; and (iii) the factual or legal basis for each party's respective position.

-7. Joint Statement of the Case (Jury Trial Only)
+6. Joint Statement of the Case (Jury Trial Only)

-The parties must file a Joint Statement of the Case fourteen (14) days before the FPTC for the Court to read to the prospective jurors before commencement of voir dire.
+The parties must file a Joint Statement of the Case fourteen (14) days before the FPTC for the court to read to the prospective jurors before commencement of voir dire.
 The joint statement should be brief and neutral and must not be more than one page in length.

-8. Voir Dire (Jury Trial Only)
+7. Voir Dire (Jury Trial Only)

 Generally, a jury in a civil action will consist of eight (8) jurors.
-In most cases, the Court will seat eight (8) prospective jurors in the jury box.
-The Court will conduct the voir dire.
-The Court uses a written questionnaire that requires prospective jurors to answer orally, a copy of which is posted on Judge Valenzuela's webpage.
-The parties may file any proposed case-specific voir dire questions for the Court's consideration at least fourteen (14) days before the FPTC.
-If it considers the questions proper, the Court will include them in the written questionnaire.
-At the conclusion of the Court's voir dire, the parties may suggest additional questions for the Court's consideration during a sidebar or recess outside the prospective jurors' presence.
-See Fed.
-R. Civ.
-P. 47.
+In most cases, the court will seat eight (8) prospective jurors in the jury box.
+The court will conduct the voir dire.
+The court uses a written questionnaire that requires prospective jurors to answer orally.
+The questionnaire is posted on Judge Aenlle-Rocha's webpage.
+The parties may file any proposed case-specific voir dire questions for the court's consideration at least fourteen (14) days before the FPTC.
+If it considers the questions proper, the court will pose the questions to the prospective jurors.

-Each side will have three (3) peremptory challenges in total regardless of the number of parties.
+Each side has three (3) peremptory challenges.
 All challenges for cause shall be made at side bar or otherwise outside the prospective jurors' presence.
-The Court will not necessarily accept a stipulation to a challenge for cause.
-Peremptory challenges shall be made from counsel table in the presence of the prospective jurors.
+The court will not necessarily accept a stipulation to a challenge for cause.
 After all challenges have been exercised or the parties accept the panel consecutively, the remaining jurors will be the jury.

-9. Proposed Findings of Fact and Conclusions of Law (Bench Trial Only)
+8. Proposed Findings of Fact and Conclusions of Law (Bench Trial Only)